 Yes, we’re insane, but 1984 was that great of a year for film.

-This time around it’s March 2, 1984, and we’re off to see Repo Man and This is Spinal Tap.
+This time around it’s March 2, 1984, and we’re off to see Against All Odds, Harry & Son, Repo Man, and This is Spinal Tap.

 Repo Man Review

 Repo Man is one of those films from the 1980s that decided taking potshots at consumerism was all the rage.
-And in this film it somewhat works.
-While other films swung for the fences by suggesting people had too much money, Repo Man pulls it back in such subtle ways that at one point Otto (Emilio Estevez) is eating out of a can simply labeled “Food.”
+And in this film, it somewhat works.
+While other films swung for the fences by suggesting people had too much money, Repo Man pulls it back so subtly that at one point, Otto (Emilio Estevez) is eating out of a can simply labeled “Food.”
 Somehow the concept that the simple act of purchasing food, something we all need, is an act of consumerism is impactful.

-Oh yeah, and the movie also has something to do with aliens, time travel, and government conspiracies.
+Oh yeah, the movie also has something to do with aliens, time travel, and government conspiracies.

 To say Repo Man is all over the place would be an understatement.
 And in some ways, just like so many films of the 1980s took jabs at our mass consumerism of the time, that was a hallmark of the films of this decade.
-You could take risks and break out of the molds, and that is a common trend we’ll see through out this series is films of 1984 just not really caring what people thought of them.
+You could take risks and break out of the molds, and that is a common trend we’ll see throughout this series of films of 1984, just not really caring what people thought of them.
 Sure, they all wanted to make money, but if they could have some fun along the way and upset the status quo, they were going to do it.

 It’s a fun movie, and it ranks up there on the cult classics list of films, but we certainly wouldn’t say you should expect it to change your life.
 If it comes down to this film or something such as our next film, This is Spinal Tap, then go with Spinal Tap.
-But if you’ve seen everything else, you might as well.
+But if you’ve seen everything else, you definitely should check it out.
+This was my third viewing, and I like it more each time I watch it as the quirkiness of this world grows on you.
+And don’t forget about the special right now on four-packs of ‘drink.’

 This is Spinal Tap